tarokiritani/fast-cam-record-micro-enable/README.md

 5. If this software is useful to you, we'd appreciate it if you could acknowledge my work with the URL of this repo (https://github.com/tarokiritani/fast-cam-record-micro-enable)

-Note1: The installation does not touch the PATH environmental variable.
+Note 1: You could write a .bat file, or run this program from other programs ("dos" in matlab, or "subprocess.call" in python)

-Note2: You could write a .bat file, or run this program from other programs ("dos" in matlab, or "subprocess.call" in python)
+Note 2: The installation does not touch the PATH environmental variable.

 How to program
 ==============